Title loan: Demographic of small-dollar-credit consumers

 Small-dollar-credit (SDC) refers to services offered by payday and title loan industries.
 In 2012, a study was conducted by the Center for Financial Services Innovation.
 According to the study, SDC consumers are generally less educated, have more children, and are based in the South, where there is a greater concentration of unbanked or underbanked people.
 In addition, there’s a healthy spread of SDC consumers with a range of salaries—showing 20% of SDC consumers have a household income between $50,000 and $75,000.
 However, 45% of respondents to the survey would classify themselves as “poor”.

-Controversy

-In a BBC article, a spokesman for a company offering short-term loans says that APR is not a valid model when assessing costs associated with short-term subprime loans, and that the charges are appropriate for the convenience of quickly obtaining a short-term loan.
-Instead, the APR model is better for assessing costs associated with a middle- or long-term loan options.

-The high interest rates on title loans are justified by defenders of the industry, stating that the higher interest rates are necessary for the lending companies to turn profit.
-The borrowers are considered "high risk" and may default on their debt.
-Therefore, the higher interest rates are a means of securing profit even if the borrower defaults, and ensures the company sees a positive rate of return.